 Each audio channel, or pot, comes with independent controls that let you adjust the microphone’s audio level, besides letting you fine-tune things such as the high, mid, and low frequency for individual sources.

 For instance, the low-level humming noise of a refrigerator can be minimized using low-frequency adjustment.
-A soundboard or audio mixer also provides the 48v phantom powerOpens in a new tab. needed for powering a condenser microphone.
+A soundboard or audio mixer also provides the 48v phantom power needed for powering a condenser microphone.

-Check out my picklist for the Best Condenser Mics for Under $200.Opens in a new tab.
+Check out my picklist for the Best Condenser Mics for Under $200.

 Connecting the Condenser Mic to Your iPhone